 The title was changed again in 2000 to the “Pacific Northwest Plant Disease Management Handbook” to reflect the change in thinking about plant diseases during the later part of the 20th century.

 From the first few free copies distributed to Oregon’s county agents in 1954 to the $60.00 cost in 2016, it has remained a relatively inexpensive book for the information it contains.
 The price started in 1958 at $2.50, then rose to $3 in 1965, to $4 in 1972, to $5 in 1975, to $7.50 in 1976, to $15 in 1985, to $19.50 in 1993, to $25.00 in 1998, to $40 in 2005, to $45 in 2008, to $50 in 2009, and $60 in 2013 (which still included postage).

 A World Wide website was established in 1996 called the “Online Guide to Plant Disease Control” and based on the material in this handbook.
 The site was in essence a huge collection of html files for the first 2 years.
 The entire Handbook, text and images, was then placed within a DBase V database, originally created with Microsoft Access, and accessed using Allaire’s ColdFusion Application Server in 1998.
-This was later expanded to a Microsoft SQL Database and can be accessed via any web browser.
-The ability to request a computer search provides access to the text sections in ways never before possible.
-The addition of color photographs also enhances the use of this data for plant disease diagnosis.
-It has also been updated annually since that time.
+This was later expanded to a Microsoft SQL Database and was accessed via any web browser.
+The ability to request a computer search provided access to the text sections in ways not previously possible.
+The addition of color photographs also enhanced the use of this data for plant disease diagnosis.
+Like the printed version it was updated annually.